November 18, 2017.

 (‘haven’t worked out door handles yet)

-I found this old picture:
+I found these old pictures:

 In 1989/90 I constructed the tug’s engine, the boiler and plant were done in 1993 and the deckhouses made before the end of the last century.
 The keel was laid in 2000.
 Actually the bow and stern sections were made a couple of years prior to joining them together with the keel.